Joystream/helpdesk/roles/storage-lead/README.md

 ### Processing Applications

 The final step in hiring the `Storage Lead` is to create a `Fill Working Group Leader Opening`.
-The requirements here simply to choose the relevant opening from the drop-down menu and choose betwen the candidate applications (in JSON format) shown on the page.
+The requirements here simply to choose the relevant opening from the drop-down menu and choose between the candidate applications (in JSON format) shown on the page.

-Once a candidate has been chosen and the final proposal has passed, the focus is now on the new `Storage Lead`...
+Once a candidate has been chosen, and the final proposal has passed, the focus is now on the new `Storage Lead`...

 # Hiring Storage Providers

 ## Using the CLI
 Our newly developed Command-Line Interface (CLI) is an essential tool for the Storage Lead, as it is by far the simplest way to hire and manage `Storage Providers` and applicants for this role.
 The program and its instructions for use can be found [here](https://github.com/Joystream/joystream/tree/master/cli).

-All of the useful commands which can be executed by the `Storage Lead` will require the lead to import their "role" key rather than their "member" key.
+All the useful commands which can be executed by the `Storage Lead` will require the lead to import their "role" key rather than their "member" key.
 Consequently, in the CLI the `account:import` and `account:choose` commands will need to be used.

 ### Create Opening